 I qualified as a yoga teacher in 2016 from Santosha Yoga Institute in Uluwatu, Bali, and after travelling to Australia, New Zealand, Nepal and India, I returned to Tignes in 2017 to begin teaching weekly classes and share my love and passion for yoga in the French Alps.

-My philosophy is that yoga can be of benefit everybody.
-It is not exclusively for the flexible, the strong, or the spiritual.
-It is not exclusively practiced on a mat or in a studio.
-To me, yoga is a sense of ease and bliss, to be carried with me on the journey through this life.
+My philosophy is that yoga can be of benefit absolutely everybody - it is not exclusively for the flexible, the strong, or the spiritual, and it isn't exclusively practiced on a mat or in a studio.
+To me, yoga is a sense of ease, flow, creativity and gratitude, to be carried with me on the journey through this life.

 My classes reflect my beliefs, and are accessible to everybody, from seasonnaires looking to find some tranquility in the midst of a busy season, to the stiffest, achy-est, never-stretched-in-their-lifetime hardcore skiers and snowboarders.
 I offer ski and snowboard specific classes tailored to soothe and strengthen the body, bring stillness to the mind, and create a little yoga bliss.